BAS Agent Registration Skill Set (FNSSS00004)

 - Have suitable language, literacy, numeracy and technological skills to be able to carry out tasks such as to:

-- Present information to a range of audiences using structure and language to suit the audience using appropriate industry terminology,
+- Present information, ideas and concepts to a range of audiences using structure and language to suit the audience,

-- Use a wide range of mathematical calculations to interpret and compare numerical information, and
+- Use a wide range of mathematical calculations to analyse numeric information in budgets, financial plans and other financial documents, and

 - Utilise an online learning platform with ease – this involves being able to upload documents or videos onto the platform, navigate the platform looking for the unit content and assessments, access resources on the platform and communicate with others through the platform;